Unrealisedd/cssinjection/README.md

-# ExfilX: CSS Injection Data Exfiltration Tool
+# ExfilX: CSS Injection Data Exfiltration Tool - WORK IN PROGRESS: NOT FINISHED.

 ExfilX is a tool designed to test for CSS-based data exfiltration vulnerabilities in web applications.
 It demonstrates how malicious CSS can be used to extract sensitive data from vulnerable web pages using DNS or WebSocket techniques.